microsoft/pxt-adafruit/docs/lessons/pogo/activity.md

 })
 ```

-If you press button A+B together, then reset the jump counter to 0 on the BBC micro:bit.
+If you press button A+B together, then reset the jump counter to 0 on the @boardname@.
 Finally, we will show the show the jump counter on the micro:bit

 ```blocks